PtrMan/SingularTranspiler/README.md

 https://github.com/Singular/Sources/blob/spielwiese/Singular/LIB/standard.lib#L680

-(21) packages. package-qualified identifers have unpredictable behaviour
+(21) packages. package-qualified identifiers have unpredictable behaviour

 Packages give a prefix on identifers to help avoid naming conflicts.
 Identifiers without such a prefix use the "Current" package, which is